gionanide/OpiRec/beam_search_decoding/README.md

 input to the decoder, the first of the k words.
 input: [word_id] = [6]

-output: tensor(1, vocabulary_size), we choose the k words with the highest probability
+output: tensor(1, vocabulary_size) #we choose the k words with the highest probability

 PQ:  [ [0.089], [6, 80]
        [0.022], [6, 3]